pcolladosoto/robot_calibration/README.md

 This factor is arguably the easiest one to adjust.
 Assuming our robot's deviation is quite small (under 2 deg) we can neglect its associated error.
 If we make it move for **d** mm and we record **n** pulses, the real **C<sub>m</sub>** factor will be given by C<sub>m</sub> = d / n.

 ### Adjusting **b**

+When we make the robot turn while maintaining one of the wheels stopped we are roughly describing a circumference of length 2 * PI * b.
+This distance should be exactly the same as the number of pulses emitted by the moving wheel times the conversion factor we have computed previously (C<sub>m</sub>).
+In the literature you will see how we have a constant **K** appearing in the final expression.
+This is due to the introduction of a piece with a bearing whose aim is to facilitate the turning of the robot during the tests.
+How to take this factor into account is shown in the literature.

+## High level view of the automation script

+This script is intended to run on a **Raspberry Pi B Rev 1.2** mounted as an on-board computer.
+As the robot is controlled by an **Arduino Mega** micro-controller we have to interface with it by means of a serial port.
+This first challenge will be dealt with in the ***Interfacing section*** below.

+Once we manage to send orders to the robot and then collect the data we need we need to tackle the elephant in the room, how to treat and process that data so that we can extract our desired results?
+This will be assessed in the ***Computations section***.

+In each of the aforementioned sections we will break down every single function so that the make the overall process be as clear as we possibly can.
+Let's get to work, shall we?

+### Interfacing section